 If we reshuffle the beta equation as a ratio, we get the Security Market Line (SML).
 It implies that the expected return of a risky asset is supported by a risk-free asset floor, plus the amount of exposure to systematic risk multiplied by ERP for holding the systematic risk.
 More exposure to systematic risk meant more compensation and higher expected returns.
 However, this theory has been debunked by the outperformance of active return funds betting against beta, suggesting that beta changes over time as do relationships across assets and volatility of assets i.e. good times for growth stocks are bad times for value stocks.
 This is also the main reason why I believe APT over CAPM, as risky assets carry a bundle of different risk exposure, not just ERP, which means it can be in overlapping good times to reap yields as well as in bad times to tolerate through drawdowns.

 If we look at sector indexes, risk premium for holding exposure to financials, energy and consumer staples are negative, while positive for healthcare and IT.
 In other words, holding negative risk premia risky asset is expected to yield lower returns than risk free asset expected returns, a drawdown in bad times that won’t payoff in good times as higher beta leads to lower expected returns.
 However, negative risk premia doesn’t mean that currently investors prefer them over risk free assets, but that, as time pass and risk premia converges to 0, his expected return will be negative too.
 However, as long as risk premia don’t converge over time, staying negative ERP, its still good to carry.
-Generally, the common interpretation is that securities above SML is considered undervalued, vice versa, regardless of the sign of slope given that for the same beta, you expect higher returns.
+But most would rebalance and rotate out of a negative ERP where there is no returns to be harvested.
+Generally common interpretation is that securities above SML is considered undervalued, vice versa, regardless of the sign of slope given that for the same beta, you expect higher returns.
 Some digression here, negative relation between returns and beta for financials and consumer staples could be due to the fact that these industries earnings cycle are procyclical with the economy’s business cycle.
 Banks target a constant leverage ratios as part of its balance sheet active risk management.
 As the market rallies, banks holdings of equities (assets) rises and this give them capacity to increase their debt from deposits and short term borrowings to make further loans (assets).
 Say the bank is a not as risk averse as other banks and it takes more risk on its books.
 A bank’s beta above 1 means a more destabilising feedback loop where as the market rallies, it increases its risk more than proportionally.
 Risk premium for the bank has to rise and hence expected return has to fall.

 Data is from google/finance.
 One day returns was used to determine the efficient frontier based on CAPM convex optimisation of mean-variance.
 Expected individual asset returns are 3m average of historical 1-day return.
 Time horizon is thus 1 day, only things is that expected individual asset returns are smoothed out for better visualisation.
 We see that forecasted returns for energy is below the frontier, as well as real estate.
 Forecasted returns for consumer staples and utilities are defensive stocks as their one-day variance are hugging the global min variance.
 While other sectors do have a handful of individual asset forecasted returns to be outside frontier, healthcare and industrial have more assets outside frontier, indicating that these 2 sectors are potential outperforming sectors.